CodeHunter2006/CodeHunter2006.github.io/_posts/2021-10-08-Kubernetes_Concepts.md

   The Kubernetes API lets you query and manipulate the state of API objects in Kubernetes (for example: Pods, Namespaces, ConfigMaps, and Events).
   Most operations can be performed through the kubectl command-line interface or other command-line tools, such as kubeadm, which in turn use the API.
   However, you can also access the API directly using REST calls.

+- API groups and versioning
+  To make it easier to eliminate fields or restructure resource representations, Kubernetes supports multiple API versions, each at a different API path, such as `/api/v1` or `/apis/rbac.authorization.k8s.io/v1alpha1`.
+  API groups make it easier to extend the Kubernetes API.
+  The API group is specified in a REST path and in the apiVersion field of a serialized object.
+  You can config API groups by setting flag to API server, like `--runtime-config=batch/v1=false`

+- Kubernetes objects
+  Kubernetes objects are persistent entities in the Kubernetes system.
+  Kubernetes uses these entities to represent the state of your cluster.
+  A Kubernetes object is a "record of intent"--once you create the object, the Kubernetes system will constantly work to ensure that object exists.

+  - Deployment
+    an object that can represent an application running on your cluster.

+- Object Spec
+  Describe what state you desire for the object.
+The precise format of the object spec is different for every Kubernetes object

+- Object Management

+  - Imperative commands
+    operates directly on live objects in a cluster.
+  - Imperative object configuration
+    The file specified must contain a **full** definition of the object in YAML or JSON format.
+  - Declarative object configuration user operates on object configuration files stored locally, however the user does not define the operations to be taken on the files.
+    Create, update, and delete operations are automatically detected per-object by kubectl.

+- Object Names and IDs
+  Each object in your cluster has a Name that is unique for that type of resource.
+  Every Kubernetes object also has a UID that is unique(UUID) across your whole cluster(history).

+- Namespaces
+  Kubernetes supports multiple virtual clusters backed by the same physical cluster.
+  These virtual clusters are called namespaces.

+  - The Kubernetes control plane sets an immutable label `NamespaceDefaultLabelName`, The value of the label is the namespace name.

+- Labels
+  Labels are key/value pairs that are attached to objects, such as pods.
+  Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users, but do not directly imply semantics to the core system.
+  Labels can be used to organize and to select subsets of objects.
+  Labels enable users to map their own organizational structures onto system objects in a loosely coupled fashion, without requiring clients to store these mappings.

+- Label selectors
+  Unlike names and UIDs, labels do not provide uniqueness.
+  In general, we expect many objects to carry the same label(s).

+  - two types of selectors:
+    - equality-based
+      `=,==,!=`
+    - set-based
+      `in,notin,exists`
+  - Similarly the comma separator acts as an AND operator.
+    Set-based requirements can be mixed with equality-based requirements.
+    For example: `partition in (customerA, customerB),environment!=qa`.

+- Annotations
+  You can use Kubernetes annotations to attach arbitrary non-identifying metadata to objects.
+  Clients such as tools and libraries can retrieve this metadata.
+  You can use either labels or annotations to attach metadata to Kubernetes objects. abels can be used to select objects and to find collections of objects that satisfy certain conditions.
+  In contrast, annotations are not used to identify and select objects.
+  The metadata in an annotation can be small or large, structured or unstructured, and can include characters not permitted by labels.
+  Annotations, like labels, are key/value maps.

+- Field Selectors
+  Field selectors let you select Kubernetes resources based on the value of one or more resource fields.
+  `=,==,!=`

+- **???** Finalizers
+  Finalizers are namespaced keys that tell Kubernetes to wait until specific conditions are met before it fully deletes resources marked for deletion.
+  Finalizers alert controllers to clean up resources the deleted object owned.
+  You can use finalizers to control garbage collection of resources.

+- Owner references
+  The Job controller also adds owner references to those Pods, pointing at the Job that created the Pods.
+  If you delete the Job while these Pods are running, Kubernetes uses the owner references (not labels) to determine which Pods in the cluster need cleanup.
+  Dependent objects have a metadata.ownerReferences field that references their owner object.
+  Kubernetes sets the value of this field automatically for objects that are dependents of other objects like ReplicaSets, DaemonSets, Deployments, Jobs and CronJobs, and ReplicationControllers.